 Redbud and dogwood can also be seen in botanical gardens and parks across the Show-Me State.
 The Missouri Botanical Garden in St. Louis has more than 250 native flowering dogwood trees and several other dogwood varieties in their English Woodland and Japanese gardens.

 At Powell Gardens, 30 minutes southeast of Kansas City in Kingsville, the Dogwood Walk provides a shaded path lined with a variety of flowering trees, including several types of dogwood.
 The Woodland and Stream Garden includes more dogwood as well as redbud.

 The Springfield Botanical Gardens at the Nathaniel Greene/Close Memorial Park is home to the Redbud Gazebo, surrounded by a variety of redbud species.
 The park's Azalea Garden features dogwood and other flowering trees.

 Dogwood Canyon Nature Park is a prime spot for viewing its namesake tree.
 Located near Branson, the park offers guided hikes each spring to see the beautiful blooms.
 Or you can explore on your own on the park’s hiking, biking and equestrian trails.

-Several Missouri towns celebrate Missouri's treasured state tree each year.
+Several Missouri towns celebrate Missouri’s state tree each year.
 The Dogwood Festival in Camdenton showcases the trees that grow in the woodlands surrounding the Lake of the Ozarks.

-The Southeast Missouri town of Charleston combines dogwoods with azaleas for a festival that has been named one of the best spring flower festivals in America.
-A six-mile trail lined with the flowering trees and bushes is a highlight of the annual Dogwood-Azalea Festival.
+The Southeast Missouri town of Charleston combines two flowering favorites for the Dogwood-Azalea Festival.
+A six-mile trail lined with the blooming trees and bushes is a highlight of the annual event.

 Written by Liz Coleman